 - The challenge: Summary reports give little insight into true costs, which impact cash flow

 - The solution: Dig in to granular transaction-level data

 - Tools that can help: Accounting software, accounting automation software

 It’s easy to get excited about every sale during the early stages of your ecommerce business, but revenue is far from the only important financial metric.
 Among other things, sellers need to track cash flow to understand their business longevity and growth potential.

 To start, knowing your business’ total revenue per time period is essential.
 Savvy sellers leverage this data to track how their customers are spending money, target areas for expansion, and move resources around accordingly.
 Once you’re able to project your company’s incoming revenue—along with the overhead costs of the business—you can use your projections to maximize your profit and strengthen your business prospects.
 This data will also help you determine if your business can remain sustainable for the long term.
 Be sure to note if/how your cash flow changes through regular intervals to plan ahead more accurately.

-Accounting platforms like Xero are great places for smaller sellers to begin tracking cash flow because they provide intuitive, dependable reports that highlight financial performance.
+Accounting platforms like QuickBooks are great places for smaller sellers to begin tracking cash flow because they provide intuitive, dependable reports that highlight financial performance.
 However, for online sellers, there’s an added challenge: Many ecommerce platforms and marketplaces only provide summary financial reporting, when it’s actually critical to gain insight into your transaction-level data to get a full picture of how well your business is operating.
 Doing so allows you to see your true expenses and explore exactly where they’re coming from, so you can potentially make adjustments to scale profitability.